robenkleene/development-references/visual-studio-code/visual-studio-code-insiders.md

 - Settings should already be synced, but pull the `git` repo if not
 - The CLI alias `vs` should choose the correct version based on what's running automatically
 - Extensions need to be synced manually.
+- Remember to sync to the dev server too:
+    - Run `Remote: Install Local Extensions in <host>...`
+    - Update load my extension with `Extensions: Install from VSIX...`